 \section{Abstract}

-We consider the problem of unveiling the implicit network structure of user interactions in a social network, based only on high-frequency timestamps.
-Our inference is based on the minimization of the least-squares loss associated with a multivariate Hawkes model, penalized by $\ell_1$ and trace norms.
-We provide a first theoretical analysis of the generalization error for this problem, that includes sparsity and low-rank inducing priors.
-This result involves a new data-driven concentration inequality for matrix martingales in continuous time with observable variance, which is a result of independent interest.
+We consider the problem of unveiling the implicit network structure of node interactions (such as user interactions in a social network), based only on high-frequency timestamps.
+Our inference is based on the minimization of the least-squares loss associated with a multivariate Hawkes model, penalized by $\ell_1$ and trace norm of the interaction tensor.
+We provide a first theoretical analysis for this problem, that includes sparsity and low-rank inducing penalizations.
+This result involves a new data-driven concentration inequality for matrix martingales in continuous time with observable variance, which is a result of independent interest and a broad range of possible applications since it extends to matrix martingales former results restricted to the scalar case.
 A consequence of our analysis is the construction of sharply tuned $\ell_1$ and trace-norm penalizations, that leads to a data-driven scaling of the variability of information available for each users.
-Numerical experiments illustrate the strong improvements achieved by the use of such data-driven penalizations.
+Numerical experiments illustrate the significant improvements achieved by the use of such data-driven penalizations.